 Built-in 1787 with Grecian columns.
 The burial ground has the mausoleum of Job Charnock, founder of Calcutta.
 On the north-west side of Raj Bhavan.

 Pareshnath Jain Temple:

 The temple is an ornate mass of mirrors, colored stones and glass mosaic, and overlooks a beautiful garden.
 It is in Shyambazar.

 Jewish synagogusThe Maghen David Synagogue on Jewish Synagogue Street and the BETHEL on Pollock Street are very old worship houses and a reminder to the cosmopolitan nature of the city.

 They cater to the religious needs of the prominent Parsi community of Calcutta.
 Located on Metcalf Street and Beliaghata.

-Covers 16 hectares of land and built in 1876.
-The lakes within are a favourite retreat for migratory Siberian birds.
+Covers 16 hectares of land and built-in 1876.
+The lakes within are a favorite retreat for migratory Siberian birds.

 The lush environment is also the venue for exotic plant and flower exhibitions.